 No statutory, administrative or judicial authority directly addresses the treatment of a unit or instruments similar to a unit for U.S. federal income tax purposes and, therefore, that treatment is not entirely clear.
 The acquisition of a unit should be treated for U.S. federal income tax purposes as the acquisition of one share of our common stock and one half of one warrant to acquire one share of our common stock.
 For U.S. federal income tax purposes, each holder of a unit must allocate the purchase price paid by such holder for such unit between the one share of common stock and the one half of one warrant based on the relative fair market value of each at the time of issuance.
 Under U.S. federal income tax law, each investor must make his or her own determination of such value based on all the relevant facts and circumstances.
 Therefore, we strongly urge each investor to consult his or her tax advisor regarding the determination of value for these purposes.
-The price allocated to each share of common stock and the one half of one warrant, as the case may be.
+The price allocated to each share of common stock and the one half of one warrant should be the stockholder's tax basis in such share or one half of one warrant, as the case may be.
 Any disposition of a unit should be treated for U.S. federal income tax purposes as a disposition of the share of common stock and the one half of one warrant comprising the unit, and the amount realized on the disposition should be allocated between the common stock and the one half of one warrant based on their respective relative fair market values (as determined by each such unit holder on all the relevant facts and circumstances) at the time of disposition.
 The separation of shares of common stock and warrants comprising units should not be a taxable event for U.S. federal income tax purposes.